-One of the main problems is that people simply cannot join a Windows 7 computer to a HomeGroup!
-HomeGroups are different than workgroups because they are supposed to make networking between Windows 7 computers super simple.
-Workgroups are what you had to use to share data between Vista and XP computers.
+One of the main problems is that people simply cannot join a Windows computer to a homegroup!
+Homegroups are different than workgroups because they are supposed to make networking between Windows 7/8/10 computers super simple.
+Workgroups are what you had to use to share data between Vista and XP computers, though you can join an XP computer to a homegroup also.

 IPv6 Must Be Enabled

-In order for to use the new Windows 7 HomeGroup feature, you have to make sure that IPv6 is enabled.
-You can check to see if IPv6 is enabled on your computer, click on Start and type in Network into the search box.
-Then click on Network and Sharing Center.
+In order for to use the new Windows 7/8/10 HomeGroup feature, you have to make sure that IPv6 is enabled.
+You can check to see if IPv6 is enabled on your computer by clicking on Start and typing in View network status into the search box.
+This will open Network and Sharing Center.

 Then click on Change adapter settings in the left hand pane of the dialog: